 If you rent an apartment in a complex with more than four units, we will charge the property owner or manager for the whole property.
 They may choose to allocate the charge to their tenants keeping in mind any applicable provisions in the lease agreement as well as the requirements in City Code Chapter 15-9 (Utility Service Regulations).

 In general, the answer is yes.
 Stormwater runoff generated by impervious cover continues to occur whether or not the property is vacant.
-In addition, the City is striving to keep uncollected fees from vacant properties to a minimum to keep the rates as low as possible for everyone.
+In addition, the City is striving to keep uncollected charges from vacant properties to a minimum to keep the rates as low as possible for everyone.

 The process is different depending on whether the owner or the tenant(s) are paying for utility services.
 Tenants may be paying for utilities in single-family residences, duplexes, triplexes, fourplexes and some commercial properties.